 How To Create Effective Safety Messages At Work

-Having an effective safety of the day entails some important ingredient:
+Having an effective safety of the day entails some important ingredients:

 - It must be placed where necessary